 And what could matter more than that?

 If we haven’t had the chance to *virtually* meet yet, hi!
 I’m Christin—professional editor and content strategist (aka word wingwoman) here to simplify content for creatives.
-If you want to show up consistently online, this NEW 2-week email series will show you how to save time creating content and feel less overwhelmed doing it with an annual structure to follow.
+If you want to show up consistently online, this NEW 5-day email series will show you how to plan your content for next quarter (and feel less overwhelmed doing it).
 It’s 100% free—you’ll be making better content (with less actual content) in no time!
 Get on the list for CONTENT CAMP.